Skip to content

 system-skills

-houmao-mgr system-skills is the operator-facing surface for installing, removing, and inspecting the current Houmao-owned houmao-* skills in resolved Claude, Codex, Copilot, or Gemini homes.
+houmao-mgr system-skills is the operator-facing surface for installing, removing, and inspecting the current Houmao-owned houmao-* skills in resolved Claude, Codex, Kimi Code, or Copilot homes, or in the cross-client universal Agent Skills target.

 Looking for the narrative tour?
 See the System Skills Overview getting-started guide for a 5-minute walkthrough of every packaged skill, when each one fires, and how managed-home auto-install differs from explicit CLI-default install.